WangXFng/RDRec/README.md

         >> python topn.py ./data/{dataset}/ --cuda --batch_size 32 --checkpoint ./checkpoint/{dataset}/
         >> python exp.py ./data/{dataset}/ --cuda --batch_size 32 --checkpoint ./checkpoint/{dataset}/

-## Code Dependencies
-        >> pip install -r requirement.txt

 ## Code Reference
 - [P5](https://github.com/jeykigung/P5)
 - [POD](https://github.com/lileipisces/POD)
 - [llama 2](https://github.com/facebookresearch/llama)

 ## Note
 - There are some fluctuations in results by RDRec for sequential recommendations.
-We reported an average results in 10-trial runs in the paper  (See [t_test.py](https://github.com/WangXFng/RDRec/blob/main/t_test.py) for more details).
-If results are not idea, please pretrain the model once again.
+We reported average results in 10-trial runs in the paper  (See [t_test.py](https://github.com/WangXFng/RDRec/blob/main/t_test.py) for more details).
+If the results are not ideal, please pre-train the model once again.
-- If you met any question, please feel free to contact me through kaysenn@163.com.
+- If you have any questions, please feel free to contact me at kaysenn@163.com.